Published May 15, 2018

 Taves described penetration with his foreskin covering the glans as "comfortable", while penetration with his foreskin pulled back and his glans exposed was "uncomfortable".
 He concluded that circumcised men use ten times greater force to enter a female partner than their uncircumcised peers.

-The experiment consisted of the researcher having sex with a Styrofoam cup.
-The problems with this study (this author uses that term loosely) are so numerous and apparent, it’s difficult to know where to begin.
+The experiment consisted of the researcher having sexual intercourse with a Styrofoam cup.
+The problems with this study (I use that term loosely) are so numerous and apparent, it’s difficult to know where to begin.

 Vaginas come in different sizes.
 So do penises.
 The researcher measured force based on only one penile girth and only one size opening.